Leno has surgery for burns from car fire, in good condition – KION546

 Some of the facial wounds “are a little bit deeper and a little more concerning” because they’re showing signs of progressing to third-degree, as can happen with burns, Grossman said.

-Treatment intended to keep the burns from getting worse includes high-pressure oxygen therapy to stimulate healing, along with surgery in which the burn wounds are cleaned and shaved away, he said.
+Treatment intended to keep the burns from worsening includes high-pressure oxygen therapy to stimulate healing, along with surgery in which the burn wounds are cleaned and shaved away, he said.
 A temporary “biological skin substitute” is placed over the area, he said.

 Leno came through one surgery well and a second is planned this week, Grossman said.
-The comedian is up and walking, telling jokes and is a hit with the staff, even giving out cookies to young patients, he said.
+The comedian is up and walking, telling jokes and is a hit with the staff, even giving out cookies to young patients.

-The fire occurred at the Burbank garage where Leno stores his famed collection of cars and other motor vehicles, the doctor said.
+The fire occurred at the Burbank garage where Leno stores his famed collection of cars and other motor vehicles.
 In a statement earlier this week, Leno referred to the burns as “serious” but said he would need only “a week or two to get back on my feet.”

 Grossman said he appreciated Leno’s eagerness but has cautioned him to be realistic.